 Trade is of great importance to most nations in the modern world.
-Trade without barriers – free trade – is promoted by institutions like World Trade Organisation (WTO).
-In this background, as an emerging super power, India’s Free Trade Agreements deserve special attention.
+Trade without barriers – free trade – is promoted by institutions like the World Trade Organisation (WTO).
+In this background, as an emerging superpower, India’s Free Trade Agreements deserve special attention.

-In this article, let us analyse some of the Free Trade Agreements (FTA) signed by India and some of the new/proposed FTAs.
+In this article, let us analyze some of the Free Trade Agreements (FTAs) signed by India and some of the new/proposed FTAs.